 Emergency Medical Technician (EMT) provides pre-hospital emergency care to acutely ill or injured patients.
 The EMT course (EMS 105) is offered during the Spring and Fall semesters and takes just 16 weeks.
 Course graduates meeting all program requirements are eligible to take the National Registry Emergency Medical Technician (NREMT) Examination upon completion.
 Apply to Hopkinsville and choose "EMT" as your major.
-The program is six credits and is offered on the Hopkinsville Campus on Monday and Thursday evenings, 6 - 9 p.m., to be accessible to students who work during daytime hours.
+The program is six credits and is offered during the evenings on the Hopkinsville Campus, to be accessible to students who work during daytime hours.

 What are My Degree Options?

 Emergency Medical Technician (EMT) Certificate

 The EMT course is 6 credit hours.
 Up to 20 students can be accepted into the course each semester.
 There are no pre-requisites to begin the EMT course.